Business communications have evolved rapidly over the past few decades.

-By now, it’s clear that VoIP can lead to cost savings and reduce monthly phone bills, but it’s the variety of VoIP features that add value to your business.
-In this section, we’ll provide statistics on some of the top VoIP features today.
+By now, it’s clear that VoIP can lead to cost savings and reduce monthly phone bills, but the variety of VoIP features adds value to your business.
+This section will provide stats on some of the top VoIP features today.

-Companies that use contact center analytics have reduced Average Handle Time by 40%
+Companies that use contact center analytics decreased Average Handle Time by 40%

-Average Handle Time (AHT) is a common call center metric which measures the average length of time it takes for reps to resolve customer service inquiries.
-High AHT may point to an issue in customer service scripts, or it could signal that reps need more training.
+Average Handle Time (AHT) is a common call center metric that measures the average length of time it takes for reps to resolve customer service inquiries.
+High AHT may point to an issue in customer service scripts or signal that reps need more training.